This page contains affiliate links. If you book through them, we may earn a small commission at no extra cost to you. Full disclosure →

 4 Finalize Your Itinerary

 The location of your stay should be influenced by what you plan to do.
-Booking accommodations in the heart of the action might save you hours of transit each day not to mention cab fare.
+Booking accommodations in the heart of the action might save you hours of transit each day, not to mention cab fare.

 Start With Your Non-Negotiables

 Once you have your must-do list, it’s time to book the experiences.
-We use both Viator and GetYourGuide depending on the destination — they often have overlapping inventory but slightly different pricing, so it’s worth checking both.
+We use both Viator and GetYourGuide depending on the destination.
+They often have overlapping inventory but slightly different pricing, so it’s worth checking both.

 Prefer GetYourGuide?
 Their inventory of small-group experiences and skip-the-line tickets is especially strong in Europe.